 Welcome to the October market update.

-In our latest video, we were joined by Head of Australasian Equities and Portfolio Manager Chris Bainbridge, and covered off these questions:
+In our latest video, we were joined by Mark Devcich, Chief Investment Officer and Portfolio Manager, and Toby Woods, Senior Investment Analyst for Global and UK and Europe funds.
+We covered off these questions.

 We have also included a transcript.

 Sam De Court: Hi everyone, my name is Sam De Court, and with me today we have Mike Taylor, founder and CEO of Pie Funds, Mark Devcich, Chief Investment Officer with a great looking hedge behind him, and Toby Woods, who is dialling in from our new London office.
 Toby is our Senior Analyst over there.

 So Mike, we will start with you today.
 It's been a bumpy couple of weeks in markets.
 Can you touch on this and talk us through how you're feeling about how the rest of the year might play out?